Everyone wants to be in control of their own life, but sometimes we need a little help to live the way we want to.

 Depending on the aged-care provider you choose, there is a wide variety of services available once you have been approved for assistance.
 Here are some we provide at Chorus:

-- Maintaining your home – everything from changing light bulbs to cleaning to doing minor repairs to cleaning gutters
+- Maintaining your home – everything from changing light bulbs to cleaning to doing minor repairs

 - Cooking and meals – whether that’s helping to cook in the home or through our Chorus Kitchen meal delivery service